Here I try to keep track, of what I've done at work in the years since my Informatik study at the ETH Zurich (1982-1988).

 1986-1991 |

 Together with Jörg Straube, Markus Schaub and René Degen I worked on the M2AMIGA Modula-2 development system for the Amiga.
 This started during the time we all studied at the ETH, and was the most "fun" project of all I did, as we had the liberty to do what we liked.
-M2AMIGA was distributed by A+L AG.
-It seems at least Sall Data in Denmark still tries to sell them:-) |
+M2AMIGA was distributed by A+L AG. |